tmiliant/Concurrent-vs-Sequential-Algorithm-Sudoku/README.md

 ## How I choose the number of workers

 According to the plot, I choose to use 4 workers.
-My laptop has 4 cores, so I am not surpised by the plot.
+My laptop has 4 cores, so I am not surprised by the plot.
 Just for fun, I also tried 1000 workers, which dramatically increases the runtime relatively, and this is due to the complexity incurred by the latency in the communications between these processes.
 This trade-off is indeed observed in the plot: initially, the complexity due to message passing between the processes is almost non-existent, whereas as the number of processes increases, this complexity will outweigh the benefits that concurrency is supposed to offer.

 ## Result